indeedeng/iwf/README.md

 Because WorkflowState are explicitly defined, resetting API is a lot more friendly to use.

 ## Anything else
 Is that all?
 For now yes.
-We believe these are all you really need to migrate to iWF from Cadence/Temporal.
+We believe these are all you need to migrate to iWF from Cadence/Temporal.

-One philosophy of iWF is providing simple and easy to understand APIs to users(as minimist).
-As apposed to the complicated and also huge number APIs in Cadence/Temporal.
+The main philosophy of iWF is providing simple and easy to understand APIs to users(as minimist), as apposed to the complicated and also huge number APIs in Cadence/Temporal.

-So what about something else:
+So what about something else like:
 * Timeout and backoff retry: State start/decide APIs have default timeout and infinite backoff retry.
-You can use StateOptions to customize.
+You can customize in StateOptions.
-* ChildWorkflow can be replaced with regular workflow+signal.
+* ChildWorkflow can be replaced with regular workflow + signal.
 See this [StackOverflow](https://stackoverflow.com/questions/74494134/should-i-use-child-workflow-or-use-activity-to-start-new-workflow) for why.
-* SignalWithStart: Use start+signal API will be the same except for more exception handling work.
-We may consider provide it in the future because we have seen a lot of people don't know how to use it correctly in Cadence/Temporal.
+* SignalWithStart: Use start + signal API will be the same except for more exception handling work.
+We have seen a lot of people don't know how to use it correctly in Cadence/Temporal.
+We will consider provide it in a better way in the future.
 * ContinueAsNew: this is missing in iWF for now.
-But as the philosophy of hiding internal details, we will implement it in a way that user workflow code doesn't have to know.
-Internally the workflow execution can do a continueAsNew without letting user workflow to know.
+But as the philosophy of hiding internal details, we will implement it in a way that is transparent to user workflows.
+Internally the interpreter workflow can continueAsNew without letting iWF user workflow to know.
 * Long-running activity with stateful recovery(heartbeat details): this is indeed a good one that we want to add.
-But we don't see it very commonly used.
+But we don't see Cadence/Temporal activity is very commonly used yet.
 Please leave your message if you are in a need.

-But we may be wrong.
 If you believe there is something else you really need, open a [ticket](https://github.com/indeedeng/iwf/issues) or join us in the [discussion](https://github.com/indeedeng/iwf/discussions).

 # Monitoring and Operations
 ## iWF server
 There are two components for iWF server: API service and interpreter worker service.

-For API service, you need to set up monitors/dashboards:
+For API service, set up monitors/dashboards:
 * API availability
 * API latency